rahul-gharat/dronahq-docs/docs/user-management/all-creator-permissions.md

 ## Permission hierarchy

-Granular permission in the studio follows a hierarchy which in the end decides which permission will be applied to which resources
+Granular permission in the DronaHQ follows a hierarchy which in the end decides which permission will be applied to which resources

 <figure>
   <Thumbnail src="/img/user-management/permission-hierarchy.png" alt="Setting permissions for multiple users" />